Flanua/VX360-Gamepad/README.md

 # VX360-Gamepad
-A virtual Xbox 360 gamepad mounting python file that is ready to use and easy to edit and adapt.
+A virtual Xbox 360 gamepad mounting python script file that is ready to use and easy to edit and adapt.

 These use the Microsoft XInput standards so it will work in any game that supports an Xbox 360 controller.